ndau/commands/cmd/ndauapi/README.md

           "sib_napu": 10,
           "err": "Err and ErrCode are only set if an error occurred", "hash": "123abc34099f",
-          "msg": "only set if additional information is available" }
+          "msg": "only set if additional information is available", "code": 0
+        }
 ```